SuperOfficeDocs/superoffice-docs/docs/de/automation/crmscript/learn/tracing.md

 uid: help-de-automation-script-tracing
 title: Ablaufverfolgung
 description: Ablaufverfolgung
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 12.20.2023
+so.version: 10.2.11
-keywords: CRMScript, Ablaufverfolgung, Debug so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: CRMScript, Ablaufverfolgung, debug, verfolgen so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance